xiaoxiae/videos/17-ab/SCRIPT.md

 Let's insert a few more values to better illustrate what the operation does to the tree.

-While all this seems sensible, what we've done here is only possible thanks to our carefully selected conditions:
+While all this seems sensible, what we've done here is only possible thanks to our carefully selected conditions.
 Firstly, splitting a node makes the two resulting nodes have at least $\lfloor (b+1)/2 \rfloor$ children, which, thanks to the inequality on $b$, is at least $a$, making them valid.
 Secondly, the root can have from $2$ to $b$ children (instead of $a$ to $b$), having $2$ right after it is split, as you can see here.